franklsm1/SO_DW_slackBot/README.md

 ![alt tag](https://github.com/franklsm1/SO_DW_slackBot/blob/master/SODWexample.PNG)

 ## Slack Bot Import and Setup
+##### UPDATE:
+For the Stackoverflow bot, the source code has been updated to use the actual stackoverflow API to prevent hitting human verification errors.
+This means that you will have to update the settings.js (for non bluemix node-RED apps) or bluemix-settings.js file to accomadate the change.
+You will need to change the functionGlobalContext section to include the zlib library, similar to below.
+Then rebuild and deploy your application.
+This link, https://hub.jazz.net/tutorials/jazzeditor/, will walk you through how to update a file and redeploy your application after a change.

+functionGlobalContext: { zlib: require('zlib') }

+You can use the oldSlackBot.json file for your import if you do not want to change this setting, but be warned that you may hit a human verification error when querying stackoverflow after using the application for a while.

 ##### 1.)
 Copy the contents of the slackBot.json file into your Node-RED editor using the import clipboard feature.

 ![alt tag](https://github.com/franklsm1/SO_DW_slackBot/blob/master/import.PNG)